taras240/retro-api/README.md

 ### Feedback

-If you have any questions, comments, or suggestions, please contact us me *khomyn@outlook.com* or open a new issue in the Issues section on GitHub.
+If you have any questions, comments, or suggestions, please contact me *khomyn@outlook.com* or open a new issue in the Issues section on GitHub.